bendahan22/ben-dahan-resume/README.md

 ## 🔍 Current Focus

 Increasingly focused on **API integration monetisation and partner-led growth**, with the goal of turning integrations and strategic alliances into measurable revenue lift.

-*Example: Recently drafted a partnerships growth playbook exploring how platforms like RevenueCat can scale through high-impact ecosystem integrations and data-driven partner strategies.*
 ---

 ## 📄 Resume